Sonic Symphony

-Sonic Symphony is an ongoing concert tour featuring original arrangements of the music of the Sonic the Hedgehog video game series by Sega performed by an orchestra and rock band.
+Sonic Symphony was a concert tour featuring original arrangements of the music of the Sonic the Hedgehog video game series by Sega performed by an orchestra and rock band.
 A concert also displays footage of gameplay from the series synchronized to the music.
 The first concert, Sonic the Hedgehog 30th Anniversary Symphony, was presented as a free live stream on YouTube and Twitch on June 23, 2021 to commemorate Sonic the Hedgehogs 30th anniversary.
 The second and first live concert was presented on October 12, 2022 at the 2022 Brasil Game Show.
-A live tour, Sonic Symphony World Tour, started on September 16, 2023 in London, England.
+A live tour, Sonic Symphony World Tour, started on September 16, 2023 in London, England and ended on January 11, 2025 in Washington D.C., United States.

+The successor concert tour, Sonic Live in Concert, started on September 20th, 2026 in Spokane, Washington and will continue through 2026 and 2027 in the United States, United Kingdom, and Canada.

 History

 The Sonic the Hedgehog 30th Anniversary Symphony was announced in the Sonic Central presentation on May 27, 2021.
 The concert starred the Prague Philharmonic Orchestra performing orchestral arrangements and the Tomoya Ohtani Band and Crush 40 performing pop rock arrangements, with Nathan Sharp as the guest singer.
 The fan-made Chao Camera mod for Sonic Adventure 2 was used for gameplay footage.
 The Sonic the Hedgehog 30th Anniversary Symphony was also featured in the 2021 Summer Game Fest.
 The concert took two years to plan and switched to being shown as a free live stream due to the COVID-19 pandemic.
 An album of its music was released on September 18, 2021 on the iTunes Store and Apple Music and on other major digital music services four days later.

 The concert at the 2022 Brasil Game Show was announced in the Sonic Central presentation on June 7, 2022 with more tour dates to come.